USDA-ARS-GBRU/MicroMPN_data-files/README.md

  - For more information on how to install MicroMPN visit (https://github.com/USDA-ARS-GBRU/micrompn).

- - An example on how to run MicroMPN from a Jupyter Notebook is available through protocols.io under the name "MicroMPN: Software for Automating Most Probable Number Estimates from Laboratory Microplates".
+ - An example on how to run MicroMPN from a Jupyter Notebook is available through protocols.io under the name "MicroMPN: Software for Automating Most Probable Number Estimates from Laboratory Microplates" (https://protocols.io/view/micrompn-software-for-automating-most-probable-num-cu5rwy56.html).